pgeu/pgeu-system/docs/confreg/oauth.md

 used to manage the actual Twitter application, and not for any posting).
 The name of the application does not matter, but it is what is shown on the posted tweets.
-The application registration is shared for the whole instance, across all conference series.
+The application registration is shared for the whole instance, across all conference series, and there can only be one Twitter oauth app per instance.

-If you wish to use Webhooks for Twitter (recommended for all public installations when tracking incoming tweets as well as when using it as a way to deliver notifications, as this gives much better response times), you must also create a "Dev environment".
-The free sandbox dev environment should be enough for most deployments (at the time of this writing, it supports up to 15 accounts).
-Again, the name of the environment does not matter, just attach it to the just created app.

-Once all is set up, create the application by copying the `API key` and `API Secret Key` values from the application registration as `Client` and `Secret`.
+When creating the application on the twitter developer console, make sure you:

+1. Set up authentication (even if we are not using it).
+For authentication, you *must* pick permissions `Read and write`.
+Specifically, you must *not* include direct messages, or things will break at a later stage.
+You should also not request email from uers.
+The type of app should be set to `Web App, Automated App or Bot` (confidential client).
+The return URL per the top of this page.

+1. *After* you have set this up, you must *regenerate* the `Consumer Keys`.
+It's this regenerated key data that should be added to the system as `Client` and `Secret`.

+1. (in some cases you also have to create generate authentication tokens between step 1 and 2 - and if you do create them, you also have to regenerate the Consumer Keys)

+Due to Twitters limitations on free APIs, webhooks are currently not supported, as all incoming processing is disabled.

 ### Mastodon